-Kevin Spacey apology over 'sexual advance'
+Spacey apology over 'sexual advance'

 The accusations have sparked a debate about inappropriate behaviour in the entertainment industry and beyond, and encouraged more people to share their experiences.

+His final tweet said "everything I wanted to say about my experience is in that article, and I have no further comment about it at this time".

-In an interview to BuzzFeed News, the 46-year-old Star Trek: Discovery actor said he was sitting on the edge of a bed after the party - held in Spacey's apartment in 1986 - ended when Oscar-winning Spacey, now 58, came into the bedroom.
+In his interview with BuzzFeed News, the 46-year-old Star Trek: Discovery actor said he was sitting on the edge of a bed after the party - held in Spacey's apartment in 1986 - when Oscar-winning Spacey, now 58, came into the bedroom.

 "He picked me up like a groom picks up the bride over the threshold.
 But I don't, like, squirm away initially, because I'm like, 'What's going on?'
 And then he lays down on top of me," Rapp said.